scttdavs/scttdavs.github.io/_posts/2016-01-25-converting-my-site-to-jekyll.markdown

 - no dbs, even more portable should I decide to switch hosts (for some reason)
 - secure, no need to log in and keep passwords, nothing to hack into or get because nothing sensitive is there

-I'll go over the basic steps of how I did it below.
-Jekyll has really good [documentation][docs], but I feel it's not great as a first introduction, but more as reference and deep diving into features.
+I'll go over the basic steps of how I did it below as a feel a quick introduction helps a lot before turning to Jekyll's (really good) [documentation][docs] to learn more and deep dive into specific features.

 ## What is Jekyll?